Pomax/lib-font/README.md

     ...
     <script type="module" src=".../lib-font.js" async></script>
   </head>

   <body>
     ...
   </body>
 </html>
 ```

 Note that there is no legacy ES5 version of this library available.
-Have a look at [babel](https://babeljs.io/) if you really have no choice but to use ES5.
+Except for IE11, there are no ES5 browsers anymore, so if you _really_ need to target dead browsers, have a look at [babel](https://babeljs.io/).

 ## Introduction